What is a beneficiary? Who will get your super

 It's not always easy to decide who should get your super when you die.

 To start you on your way, here are some things to think about before you make a decision.
-And remember to check with your super fund for their beneficiary rules.
+And remember to check with your super fund for their nomination of beneficiary rules.

 How often do you have to update your nomination?